 • A numerical entry response box will only accept numbers, commas and a decimal point.
 There is no room to show work.
 A question may contain a note with specific guidance on how to format the answer, such as:

-Provide your answer as a percentage, rounded to one decimal place.
+Provide your answer as a percentage, rounded to one decimal place, i.e., 10.8 %.

 • Items within an essay set may be related to each other.
 Two examples are presented: